 – Secret Place Insights –

-Recently I was asked if I could help out, or find a few people to help with a meal at an upcoming church event.
+I was once asked if I could help out, or find a few people to help with a meal at an upcoming church event.
 I love working in the kitchen!
 I really wanted to say, “Oh I would be happy to help out.
 I’ll contact a few ladies, and we’ll take care of it.”
 That’s what I wanted to say, but I did not.
 For simultaneously, with the invitation to help out, came the silent check of the Holy Spirit.
-Sometime ago, God had set me on a course which was far from accomplished.
+Sometime ago, God had given me a project which was far from accomplished.
 To deviate from it would stem from a desire to please myself or Man, rather than God.
-Certainly the service requested was for a good cause, and was God honoring, but it was a blessing meant for another…not me.
+Certainly the service requested was for a good cause, and was God honoring, but it was a blessing meant for another.

-We are called to do our best, and our best is to adhere to the will of God in our lives.
+We are called to do our best, and our best is to adhere to the will of God.
 A Christian’s motives should regularly be checked through Scripture and prayer.
 And as you know, or just read, are sometimes checked by the still small voice of the Indwelling Holy Spirit.

-Oh, there have been, and will be, other such situations.
-And there will be some successes, and some failures.
-But through it all, we can be sure that God is ready and willing to help us check our motives.
-And with such an attitude not all the blessings will be for another.
+Oh, there have been, and will be, other such situations, and there will be some successes, and some failures.
+But through them all, we can be sure that God is ready and willing to help us check our motives.
+And because of His great love and mercy, we can be sure that not all the blessings will be for another.

 “All a man’s ways seem innocent to him, but motives

 For a printed copy, with or without photo, click green dot on left side at the bottom of this page.

 If you would like a Monday reminder, and quick link, in your email to next week’s post, just sign-in at the secure registry at the top of this page, and click GO.
 For a private conversation, please write your message on the Contact page found at the right on the Home page.